DicomImport

 name: absoluteDistanceTolerance, type: Double, default: 0.02, minimum: 0

-This value is added to the tolerance described in Relative Distance Tolerance.
+Sets a value that is added to the tolerance described in Relative Distance Tolerance.

 Position Tolerance In MM